What’s the role of our therapy dogs in schools?

 • Work with all school-aged children: Kindergarten to Year 12

-• Focus on strength-based approach for all learners
+• Focus on a strength-based approach for all learners

 Sessions Conducted